(888) 762-8642

 • Beans are a hard food to master.
 Often, they are undercooked or overcooked, and they are almost never seasoned properly.
 Salt can help with that.
 Beans, much like fruit and vegetables, are a victim to pectin's toughness.
 Salt does the same thing for beans and legumes as it does for fruit and vegetables.
 Salt your beans when you soak them before cooking.
 If you are not soaking the beans, you can salt them at the beginning of the cooking process.

-• Dough is a finnicky brat.
+• Dough is a finicky brat.
 If you introduce it to salt, it will instantly stiffen up and act tough.
 This is because salt is a great friend of gluten, helping it firm up and make the dough chewier.
 This is necessary for a good pizza crust or pasta.
 If you forget to add salt and you've made your dough, you can definitely add it at the end!

 Salt balances out bitterness even better than sugar does, so a pinch of salt to your pasta sauce may be a better bet than a pinch of sugar.

-How Much Salt to use During Cooking
+How Much Salt to Use During Cooking

 Yes!